swisskyrepo/swisskyrepo.github.io/_posts/2018-12-23-SIGSEGV-MD_AUTH.md

 title: SIGSEGV1 Writeup - MD Auth
 ---

-Let's talk about the "MD Auth" challenge, I admit I started with this challenge thinking it would be about "Markdown"/ I was wrong but it was nonetheless interesting to solve.
+Let's talk about the "MD Auth" challenge, I admit I started with this challenge thinking it would be about "Markdown".
+I was wrong but it was nonetheless interesting to solve.

-The source code of the index was available by requesting : http://finale-docker.rtfm.re:4444/?source
+The source code of the index was available by requesting : [http://finale-docker.rtfm.re:4444/?source](http://finale-docker.rtfm.re:4444/?source)

 {% highlight php%}
 <?php